 - 1. Run COMSOL 4.4 and make sure that the text "Academic Classkit License" appears on the start screen. - 2.
 Creating the project: - Choose model wizard to get help for the upcoming choices. - Our problem will be in 3D.
 (In some problems, some dimensions do not include new information.
 For these problems, you can save computational time, reducing the model from 3D to 2D or 1D.) - On the next tab, you have to select the physics you want to calculate.
 As we like to see the magnetic field, choose the magnetic fields (mf) module in the group AC/DC and click on add. - Now the program asks for a study.
 Here you have to decide between time-dependent, stationary or frequency domain problems.
 As we want to solve a static problem, select stationary and push done. - The main project window appears, which is divided into some subareas.
 The model builder presents the main steps of any simulation tool.
-Surely you can easily get the connection to the same points in Ansys Workbench.

-3. Global definitions:

-• To make life easier, use global definitions as much as possible.
+Surely you can easily get the connection to the same points in Ansys Workbench. - 3.
+Global definitions: - To make life easier, use global definitions as much as possible.
 For example, every coil of our problem should have the same value for the current.
-If we want to increase the www.uni-ulm.de/uzwr 1/8 value without a global definition, every coil would have to be selected and updated manually.

-- Right-click on global definitions and choose parameters. - Select parameters and add a new parameter for the standard current by writing 10 in the field name and 0.5[mA] in expression.
-The value field should be filled automatically by leaving the row. - Do the same for coil radius rC = 0.4[m] and conductor width wC = 0.05[m]
+If we want to increase the value without a global definition, every coil would have to be selected and updated manually. - Right-click on global definitions and choose parameters. - Select parameters and add a new parameter for the standard current by writing I0 in the field name and 0.5[mA] in expression.
+The value field should be filled automatically by leaving the row.

-4. Geometry definition:

-- As you know from Ansys you can also define volume bodies in COMSOL directly.
+- Do the same for coil radius rC = 0.4[m] and conductor width wC = 0.05[m] - 4.
+Geometry definition: - As you know from Ansys you can also define volume bodies in COMSOL directly.
 This feature is relatively intuitive and you can use it in the second part of the lab.
 Now we want to point out the way with sketches as we have done it in Ansys. - At first, right-click on geometry and put in a new work plane (wp1).
-Work planes are pretty similar to the sketch interface from Ansys. - Right-click on plane geometry and add a square (sq1) with the properties: - \circ side length = wC - o base = center - \circ xw = rC/2 - \circ yw = rC - Right-click on sq1 and duplicate the selection to generate a square (sq2).

-- Add the object revolve from the geometry menu to the problem and select the new item - Change the direction of revolution axis to the x axis direction and select wp1 for the input objects.
-Find the part selections of resulting entities and create a new selection named coils. - Build all objects to create the two coils by revolving the two squares. - As COMSOL cannot do the field calculation for an infinite area, we have to generate a computation area.
-Therefore add a sphere (sph1) with radius = 1[m] and position = (0 / 0 / 0).
-Also create a new selection as before and name it compArea.
-Build all objects.
+Work planes are pretty similar to the sketch interface from Ansys. - Right-click on plane geometry and add a square (sq1) with the properties: - side length = wC - base = center - \circ xw = rC/2 - \circ yw = rC - Right-click on sq1 and duplicate the selection to generate a square (sq2). - Change the property xw of sq2 from rC/2 to -rC/2. - Select geometry to get back to the 3D-view and click on build all.
+Now you see the sketch on the 3D-view. - Add the object revolve from the geometry menu to the problem and select the new item. - Change the direction of revolution axis to the x axis direction and select wp1 for the input objects.
+Find the part selections of resulting entities and create a new selection named coils.